masseydigital/Vue-Learning/Vue JS 2.0 - Mastering Web Apps/applications/README.md

 # Starbase-router
 Further expands on the functionality of Starbase by adding in another page.
+This project utilizes vue-router.

 # Jokester
 Need some humor in your life?
 Look no further than jokester.
-Utilizes vuex.
+This project utilizs vuex.

+# Turnout
+Hosts a board of events posted by users, and users to add new events using a form.
+Users authenticate using a username and password.
+This project uses vue-router, vuex, and firebase.